Amandalor97/deep-learning-challenge/README.md

 ![LAYERS](https://github.com/user-attachments/assets/4f9962ec-c196-4a36-9d9d-c06789c99e29)

-I have made way more than three attempts at optimizing my model but no matter what I changed the accuracy stayed about the same.
-Here on this image, you can see how I left it.
+After conducting an exhaustive series of experiments to optimize my model, I've reached a plateau where the accuracy consistently hovers around 72%, regardless of the changes I've made.
+The attached image illustrates the final configuration I've settled on, which consists of three layers with 32, 100, and 50 neurons, respectively, and 30 epochs.
-I have tried to use only two layers with 64 neurons each and 17 epochs.
-I have lowered and increased the amount of neurons and epochs but nothing changed.
+In my pursuit of enhancing the model, I've explored various permutations, including reducing the layers to two with 64 neurons each and 17 epochs.
+I've also experimented with varying the number of neurons and epochs, yet none of these alterations have led to notable improvements.
-I decided to add one layer with a different activation function 'tanh' but it did not improve the accuracy.
+Additionally, I've explored the use of different activation functions, such as 'tanh', but this too has failed to boost accuracy.
-Eventually I left it at 3 layers with 32, 100 and 50 neurons as well as 30 epochs.
-The accuracy is about 72%.
+Given the lack of correlation between the number of neurons and epochs with accuracy, it's likely that using fewer neurons and epochs could be a more efficient approach, as it would consume less computational power without sacrificing performance.
-Increasing and decreasing neurons and epochs are deifnitely not effective, we might as well have less neurons and epochs which would consume less power.
+This implies that additional factors may be influencing the model's stagnation, and further investigation is needed to identify the root causes and uncover opportunities for improvement.

 <ins>- Were you able to achieve the target model performance?<ins>